Making a complaint

 A complaint is an expression of dissatisfaction requiring a response.
 This may relate to the standard of accommodation, maintenance of the accommodation or the service offered by Accommodation Services and staff.

-We adhere to the UUK Code, which is in place to improve the residential experience of students.
+We adhere to the Universities UK (UUK) Code of Practice, which is in place to improve the residential experience of students.

 Our Complaints Policy